 - Ingestion of lead dust on their hands from lead paint, toys and contaminated dirt.
 As well as imported cosmetics, spices, food, homeopathic's and home remedies.
 Children may absorb 30% to 75% of ingested lead in their digestive tract.

-Eating a good Diet:
+Eat a good diet: